warren-bank/mirror-XMail-mail-server/Readme.txt

 	POP3 login.

 	[2]
-	REMEMBER TO REMOVE THE EXAMPLE ACCOUNT FROM CTRLACCOUNTS.TAB FILE !
+	a) REMEMBER TO REMOVE THE EXAMPLE ACCOUNT FROM CTRLACCOUNTS.TAB FILE !
+	b) Use ctrl.ipmap.tab to restrict CTRL server access.
+	c) Use long password ( mixed upper/lower case with digits ) for ctrlaccounts.tab.

 	[3]
 	The main cause of bugs with XMail is due a bad line termination of configuration